 This past summer, Bob and I made for Tommy Thompson Park once again.
-We were certain, given the large number of Monarch Butterfly chrysalis that we had seen before, that we would be able to find a chrysalis on one of the many Milkweed plants.
+We were certain, given the large number of Monarch Butterfly larvae that we had seen before, that we would be able to find a chrysalis on one of the many Milkweed plants.
 Our memory served us well as to the locations of a good share of the well-advanced larvae, but it took us two days to actually locate a Monarch’s chrysalis amid the fields of stately Milkweed plants.
 Our persistence had paid off!

 At the time, Tommy Thompson Park was hosting it’s 6th Annual Butterfly Festival, so Bob and I arrived at the Park promptly at 8:30 a.m. to avoid the crowds.
 We made a beeline to the three areas most populated with caterpillars a week earlier.
 Imagine our dismay when not a caterpillar was to be seen on those same plants…well, there were two or three.
 We wondered where they could have gone.
 Surely some of them had been ready to pupate given their size, and once in the chrysalis stage, they remain that way for up to two weeks.

 We took the task seriously, and deliberately checked hundreds of Milkweed plants along the paved paths.
 In the process, we came up with all manner of insects making the Milkweed plants their home…